eddev404/super-grid/README.md

-# *Super Grid+*: Your Ultimate Virtual Tabletop for Epic RPG Adventures
+# ***Super Grid+***: Your Ultimate Virtual Tabletop for Epic RPG Adventures

 Hey there, adventurers!
 Ready to level up your tabletop RPG sessions?
-Meet **Super Grid+**, a sleek, web-based virtual tabletop that’s here to make your Dungeons & Dragons (or any RPG) campaigns absolutely legendary.
+Meet ***Super Grid+***, a sleek, web-based virtual tabletop that’s here to make your Dungeons & Dragons (or any RPG) campaigns absolutely legendary.
 Packed with features, a smooth interface, and a vibe that screams "ready for action," this app is your new go-to for immersive gaming.
 Let’s dive into what makes Super Grid+ so awesome!

 —> —> https://eddev404.github.io/super-grid/ <— <—

-## What’s the Deal with Super Grid+?
+## What’s the Deal with ***Super Grid+***?

-Super Grid+ is like having a fully loaded game master’s toolkit right in your browser.
+***Super Grid+*** is like having a fully loaded game master’s toolkit right in your browser.
 It’s designed to bring your RPG world to life with a digital board, draggable tokens, dice-rolling magic, and more.
 Whether you’re slaying dragons, exploring haunted dungeons, or just chilling with your party, this app has everything you need to keep the story flowing.

 ### Core Features That Slay